ian-miller-gz/digit_reader_nn/README.md

 ###### Version 0.1, Summer 2018
 Something I wrote as an exercise in ML.

-A crude script designed to exhibit a custom built neural network written entirely in python.
-The Neural network is slow but extensible.
-It was meant for tinkering, but not for practical application.
+A toy neural network with virtually zero application.
+A project that I undertook to help me understand neural networks in the abstract.
+Stochastic gradient descent.

-Character Reader learns to read "boolean images" representations of digits 0-9.
+Character Reader learns to read black-white bitmap representations of digits 0-9.

 The mean-squared-error (MSE) is printed out at each training epoch.
 After training, each validation sample's correct classification will be printed